| | |

-The world is under an environmental crisis.
-While it is important to use modern technologies to combat these challenges, it is equally important to use the wisdom of traditional practices as well as community-based local knowledge used by the ancestors.
-Somewhere in the culture of India lie solutions to the relationship of humans with the only planet we call our home.
-Ironically the climate crisis has not historically been driven by India but the country is at the receiving end with extreme weather cycles, storms, droughts, and floods.
-While it is easy to shift the blame on the population which exists in too little space added with the food and water crisis which is ultimately threatening the country’s economy, there is much more reasoning for shifting climates.
+Ironically, India has not historically driven the climate crisis, but the country is at the receiving end with extreme weather cycles, storms, droughts, and floods.
+While it is easy to shift the blame on the population in too little space, added to the food and water crisis, ultimately threatening the country’s economy, there is much more reasoning for shifting climates.

 We welcome Ketki from Explore with Ecokats for this upcoming four-part series and can’t wait to share her wealth of knowledge.
 We hope that you find some ways to implement traditional Indian practices into your lifestyle for a more sustainable approach.

 In many ways, India represents one of the few ancient civilizations and cultures.
-At the heart of Indian traditions lies adaptability to local conditions such as housing, agriculture, livelihood, water management, etc. Sustainability and climate change may be the broader terms used in modern science but India has always been at the core of finding optimal solutions for everyday life.
+At the heart of Indian traditions lies adaptability to local conditions such as housing, agriculture, livelihood, water management, etc. Sustainability and climate change may be the broader terms used in modern science, but India has always been at the core of finding optimal solutions for everyday life.

-We have had difficulties adjusting to the ‘Work from Home’ norm in 2020 brought by the COVID-19 pandemic but the seed of this model had always been ingrained in our ancestry.
-The best example of this is from the early 1900s when Mahatma Gandhi motivated the countrymen to adopt the charkha (spinning wheel) to make khadi, a type of hand-women natural fiber cloth.
-Production of textile was not the only motivating factor behind this but he wanted the youth of India to understand the value of dignity, being self-dependent, bring decentralization in work, bring in the concept of work from home, and also set an example of carrying out sustainable traditional practices!
+The best example is from the early 1900s when Mahatma Gandhi motivated the countrymen to adopt the charkha (spinning wheel) to make khadi, a hand-women natural fiber cloth.
+Production of textiles was not the only motivating factor behind this, but he wanted the youth of India to understand the value of dignity, being self-dependent, bringing decentralization in work, bringing in the concept of working from home, and also setting an example of carrying out sustainable traditional practices.

 This series on sustainable practices from an Indian perspective will cover four topics in detail over the upcoming weeks.